 - Retrieve fixed vulnerabilities to automatically close open tickets.

 In most implementations, Tenable.io stores vulnerability data obtained from scans it manages.
 However, you can also import vulnerability data from scans managed by other Tenable products, as well as a limited number of third-party applications.
-For more information, see the vulnerabilities import endpoints.
+For more information, see the POST /api/v2/vulnerabilities import endpoint.

 To retrieve vulnerability data using the Tenable.io API, Tenable recommends the following approach: